fuzziqersoftware/resource_dasm/README.md

 * Export all resources from a specific file and convert them to modern formats (output is written to the \<filename\>.out directory by default): `./resource_dasm files/Tesserae`
 * Export all resources from all files in a folder, writing the output files into a parallel folder structure in the current directory: `./resource_dasm "files/Apeiron ƒ/" ./apeiron.out`
 * Export a specific resource from a specific file, in both modern and original formats: `./resource_dasm "files/MacSki 1.7/MacSki Sounds" ./macski.out --target-type=snd --target-id=1023 --save-raw=yes`
-* Export a PowerPC application's resources and disassemble its code: `./resource_dasm "files/Adventures of Billy" ./billy.out && ./m68kdasm --pef "files/Adventures of Billy" ./billy.out/dasm.txt`
+* Export a PowerPC application's resources and disassemble its code: `./resource_dasm "files/Adventures of Billy" ./billy.out && ./m68kdasm "files/Adventures of Billy" ./billy.out/dasm.txt`
 * Export all resources from a Mohawk archive: `./resource_dasm files/Riven/Data/a_Data.MHK ./riven_data_a.out --index-format=mohawk`
 * Due to copying files across different types of filesystems, you might have a file's resource fork in the data fork of a separate file instead.
 To export resources from such a file: `./resource_dasm "windows/Realmz/Data Files/Portraits.rsf" ./portraits.out --data-fork`
 * Create a new resource file, with a few TEXT and clut resources: `./resource_dasm --create --add-resource=TEXT:128@file128.txt --add-resource=TEXT:129@file129.txt --add-resource=clut:2000@clut.bin output.rsrc`